Rational sets in virtually abelian groups: languages and growth: Equivalences between types of sets in virtually abelian groups

-We will consider the commutative monoid $\Z^k$ generated by $\{\pm e_1,\ldots, \pm e_k\}$ where $e_i$ denotes the standard basis vector, and establish properties of semilinear sets in $\Z^k$.
+We will consider the commutative monoid $\Z^k$ generated by $\{\pm e_1,\ldots, \pm e_k\}$, where $e_i$ denotes the $i$-th standard basis vector, and establish properties of semilinear sets in $\Z^k$.

-\begin{lemma} The image of any semilinear set under an integer affine map \(\Z^k\to\Z^k\) is semilinear. \end{lemma} \begin{proof} It is enough to prove this for an arbitrary linear set $L=a+\{b_1, b_2, \dots, b_r\}^*=a+\N b_1 + \cdots + \N b_r$.
-Consider the integer affine map $z\mapsto Cz+d$ where $C$ is an integer-valued $k\times k$ matrix and $d\in\Z^k$.
+\begin{lemma} The image of any semilinear set $P \subseteq \Z^k$ under an integer affine map \(\Z^k\to\Z^k\) is semilinear. \end{lemma} \begin{proof} It is enough to prove this for an arbitrary linear set $L=a+\{b_1, b_2, \dots, b_r\}^*=a+\N b_1 + \cdots + \N b_r$.
+Consider the integer affine map $z\mapsto Cz+d$, where $C$ is an integer-valued $k\times k$ matrix and $d\in\Z^k$.
 We have

 which is a linear set.
-Since a finite union of linear sets is sent by $C$ to a finite union of images of those linear sets under $C$, we get that integer affine maps preserve semilinear sets. \end{proof} We will need the following lemma. \begin{lemma}\cite[Proposition 9.1]{RationalSets} Let \(X=a+B^*\subset\Z^k\) be linear.
-Then \(X\) is a finite union of linear sets \(\bigcup_{i=1}^d (c_i+D_i^*)\) where each \(D_i\subset B\) and the elements of each \(D_i\) are linearly independent. \end{lemma} We can now show that semilinear sets are precisely the polyhedral sets of Definition \ref{def:PolSets}. \begin{proposition} A subset of \(\Z^k\) is polyhedral if and only if it is semilinear. \end{proposition} \begin{proof} First, we show that every elementary region is semilinear.
+Since a finite union of linear sets is sent by $C$ to a finite union of images of those linear sets under $C$, we get that integer affine maps preserve semilinear sets. \end{proof}

+From Theorem IV of \cite{RationalSets}, we have the following. \begin{lemma} Any semilinear subset of \(\Z^k\) can be expressed as a disjoint union of linear sets \(\bigcup_{i=1}^d(c_i+D_i^*)\) where the elements of each \(D_i\) are linearly independent. \end{lemma}

+We can now show that semilinear sets are precisely the polyhedral sets of Definition \ref{def:PolSets}. \begin{proposition} A subset of \(\Z^k\) is polyhedral if and only if it is semilinear. \end{proposition} \begin{proof} First, we show that every elementary region is semilinear.
 Since finite unions (by definition) and finite intersections (from Theorem \ref{thm:ES} (2)) of semilinear sets are semilinear, it follows that polyhedral sets are semilinear.